vickeyshrestha/ap0006_stock_trader/readme.md

 | Simulators/stock (Not really a Service, but a simulator) | publishes random numbers for companies listed under stock exchange into messagebus (NATS) to be consumed by other client services [More On ReadMe](https://github.com/vickeyshrestha/stockzilla/blob/master/simulators/stock/readme.md) |

 <h3>prerequisite software</h3>
-1. Docker should be installed to run the containers
+1. Docker is all you need if you want to just run and test.

 The following dependencies should be taken care when docker-compose.yaml will run.
 Basically all services withing this microservice infrastructure depends on the following tools.
 * Nats (we can use a sample server as defined in docker-compose.yaml)